Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 ## Summary

 Even though my site is fairly simple and doesn't have too much room for improvements, by using the techniques mentioned there I was able to speed up the initial load of my webpage and lower the total size of assets.
-You can use the same process for any web page to improve it's loading performance (probably with better results for larger projects).
+You can use the same process for any webpage to improve it's loading performance (probably with better results for larger projects).

 Below you can see some final results after the updates.
 Graphs show what percentage of the page was rendered at what time.
 Those tests were run on a slow 3G connection, that's why it takes so long to load the page.